Updated: Aug 23, 2021

 This means his heart was not filled with mean intent.
 He was an innocent as a child.
 He knew no better than my three year old son, or that sweet Doberman.
 He thought he was doing good by showing his family what he had learned.
 However, he had been led by the blind to fall into the pit of disgrace.
 He realized his mistake when the waiter told him he would be thrown out of the restaurant if he did not control his language.

 The Pharisees and teachers of the law come to us today as offering new traditions, which is often called “social change.”
 The Commandments of God, through the laws of Moses, no longer fit that new tradition (a condition that existed soon after Moses called the elders of the twelve tribes around the camp fire to make sure they would agree to maintain only those laws).
-The Commandments were supposed to be memorized by the brain, until they seeped down into the heart and causing a love affair with the LORD, desiring Him to become the Master of their thoughts.
+The Commandments were supposed to be memorized by the brain, until they seeped down into the heart and caused a love affair with the LORD, a natural desire to please Him, allowing Him to become the Master of their thoughts.
 The heart’s marriage with God, through love and total commitment, is the only way to prevent defiling thoughts from being emotionally spurred.
 Today, we have leaders of the churches that tell us it is okay to do wrong and go in ways that are contrary to the laws of Moses.
 They tell us not to worry about God’s Judgement, because God and Jesus Christ love everyone, everywhere, at all times (except those on their sh*t list).

 Jesus had a word for those who come across so calmly, peacefully, and quietly suggesting that the sheeples follow blind shepherds.
 That word was “Hypocrites!” (with an exclamation point).
-Neither God nor Jesus Christ are concerned with who controls the White House, just as neither recommended “social change” as a way of destroying the Roman Empire and taking Judea and Galilee as God’s eternal gift to His chosen human beings (those who were supposed to be devoted as priests of the LORD).
+Neither God nor Jesus Christ are concerned with who controls the White House, just as neither recommended “social change” as a way for destroying the Roman Empire and taking Judea and Galilee as God’s eternal gift to His chosen human beings (those who were supposed to be devoted as priests of the LORD).
 That means it is hypocritical for any human being to spew condemnations about anyone else in the world (as those who live in glass houses should not throw stones).
 However, if one does, one needs to beg God and Christ for forgiveness and get back to being a silent servant to the LORD.
 You don’t even have to speak words while seeking forgiveness.
 Speak to God with your heart, telling Him you made a defiling mistake and seek His help.

 In the reading that follows this story of Jesus offending the Pharisees and scribes (which is actually the focal point of the Proper 15 reading), Jesus and his disciples encounter a Canaanite woman who begs Jesus to heal her possessed daughter.
 The disciples try their best to run her off, but she persists.
 Jesus told her, “I was sent only to the lost sheep of the house of Israel” and “It is not fair to take the children’s food and throw it to the dogs.”
 The Canaanite mother responded by saying, “Even the dogs eat the crumbs that fall from their masters’ table.”
 That prompted Jesus to tell her that her faith was so great, her daughter’s mental health would be as the mother wished.